mlcommons/algorithmic-efficiency/RULES.md

 In principle, submissions are allowed to use the available hardware systems in any data- or model-parallel manner they desire, within the constraints of the submission function APIs.
 However, in practice, model-parallelism may not be possible with the API.
 They are allowed to access any framework-specific device information necessary to exploit the hardware.

 Submissions provide a [per-workload batch size](#batch-size-getter) to use.
 Specification of the batch size for each workload is necessary to avoid running out of memory for different workloads.
 Therefore, submitters can determine this batch size in advance and specify it as part of the submission.
-For [held-out workloads](#held-out-workloads), the submitted batch size of the most similar [public workload](#public-workloads) will be used (for example, if there is an ImageNet public workload and also a held-out workload with a similarly sized model on similarly sized images, the ImageNet batch size will be used for this held-out workload).
+For [randomized workloads](#randomized-workloads), the submitted batch size of the most similar [public workload](#public-workloads) will be used (for example, if there is an ImageNet public workload and also a randomized workload with a similarly sized model on similarly sized images, the ImageNet batch size will be used for held-out workloads generated from this randomized workload).

 The **submission functions** are the *batch size getter*, *optimizer state initializer*, *variable update*, and *data selection functions*.
 The *fixed functions* are the *data augmentation/preprocessing*, *model initialization*, *forward pass*, and *loss function*.
 The trained model will be evaluated in a separate step that does not call any of the submitted code.

 ##### Fixed functions

 With the exception of `_build_input_queue`, submitters can call any of these functions (along with any public function in the provided `Workload` instance) at any time in their submitted functions.

 ```python
 @property
 def step_hint(self): -> int
 ```

-- The `step_hint` function gives the number of global steps the target setting algorithm was allowed to use to reach the validation metric target for a workload.
-Note that the target setting algorithms may have reached the target in fewer steps than this, but these were the max number of steps the target setting algorithms used for their learning rate schedules.
+- The `step_hint` function gives the number of global steps the baseline algorithm was allowed to use to reach the targets for a workload.
+Note that the baseline algorithms may have reached the target in fewer steps than this, but these were the max number of steps the baseline algorithms used for their learning rate schedules.
 Submitters can use this to help specify learning rate (or other) schedules.

 ###### Data augmentation and preprocessing